webmaeistro/devz-docz/infrasec/aws/org-bootstrap.md

   parent_id = aws_organizations_organization.main.roots.0.id
 }

-# Add the Martin's experience SCPs module and turn on the "deny all access" SCP for the
+# Add the I SCPs module and turn on the "deny all access" SCP for the
 # suspended account.
 Note that this module has many other useful SCPs --
 # see the docs for more info.
 module "org-scps" {